Bubba Watson wore a green jacket atop his Oakley apparel Sunday, having won the 2014 Masters.

 In 1975, Jim Jannard started Oakley with an initial investment of just $300.
 The name came from Jannard's English Setter dog.
 The company began selling grips for motorcycles, with production from Jannard's garage.

 In 1980, Jannard launched the O-Frame goggles with the iconic Oakley "O" on the strap.
-This was the start of the Oakley brand, and in 1983 the company began making and selling ski goggles.
+In 1984 the step into performance eyewear was made with the launch of the Eyeshade.
+This was the start of the Oakley brand as we know it today.

 One of Oakley's key strategies is to match its brand with athletes through sponsorship.
 Oakley maintains a large roster of sports stars across a wide variety of sports.
 Athletes who have been, or are currently, sponsored by Oakley include: Michael Jordan, Shaun White, Fernando Alonso, Valentino Rossi, Ryan Sheckler and Lindsay Vonn.